 After a quick round-robin introduction of names, we dived straight in and looked at the skull.
 The head is my least well known area of anatomy so I found this particularly fascinating.
 Did you know that it is made up of 34 bones!
 34!
 It also houses the smallest bones in the body - those tiny little ones that are found in the ear.
 But, as I soon realised, it’s not just bones that are important but also the holes that can be found within them.
 There are several foramen, or holes, that allow the nerves to pass through the bone and reach their target muscles.
 It’s so obvious when you think about it that nerve fibres will need a way to pass through the skull, but it wasn’t until I saw the foramen myself that I could envisage exactly how they got from the inside to the outside of the bony walls.
 I think my favourite foramen is the Mental Foramen.
 Anatomy really is mental the way it all works together.

-If you would like to learn more about the anatomy of the horse's head I'd strongly recommend Gillian's book (which I purchased on the day) Illustrated Head Anatomy as well as being full of amazing illustrations it also include useful and instructional videos.
+If you would like to learn more about the anatomy of the horse's head, I'd strongly recommend Gillian's book (which I purchased on the day) Illustrated Head Anatomy.
+As well as being full of amazing illustrations, it also includes useful and instructional videos.

-Now that we all had a better understanding of the vertebrae and ribs, Gillian divided us into two groups and set us the challenge of assembling our own spine from the first cervical vertebra to the last caudal vertebra including the ribs.
+After the head, we moved on to getting a better understanding of the vertebrae and ribs.
+Gillian divided us into two groups and set us the challenge of assembling our own spine from the first cervical vertebra to the last caudal vertebra including the ribs.
 That was great fun and I think probably the best way to learn - it was by trying to fit one bone to another that we could really see and understand how the various joints work.

 We also had the opportunity throughout the day to go outside and feel for the bony structures we had just discussed in class on Gillian’s amazingly patient and friendly horses.
 At one stage we were trying to locate one of the sacroiliac ligaments which entailed gently pressing one’s thumb up under the tail alongside the horse’s bottom.
 Our equine buddies did not bat an eyelid.
 In fact, Norman, the lovely 17hh horse I was fumbling around on, kindly held his tail to one side so I could concentrate more on the matter in hand!